-Sets user variables from a subflow to be used in the parent flow.
-Use this option when you want to pass a user variable from a subflow to its parent flow.
+Sets user variables from a subflow to be used in a main flow.
+Use this option when you want to pass a user variable from a subflow to its main flow.
 Separate multiple variables with a space.

-- g variable_name=value [variable_name=value ...]
+-g variable\name=value [variable\name=value ...]